-“I didn’t have the full context of his risk-taking until I started reading,” said Gordon.
+“I didn’t have the full context of his risk-taking until I started reading,” Gordon said.
 “He had already been fired once for being gay (in 1965, from an internship at the University of Pennsylvania), and then you think of the tenor of the times.
 It was close to the Stonewall Riots (of 1969).
 It was three years later.
 But we were not well on our way to equality.”

-Gittings and Kameny realized they needed a gay psychiatrist to speak, but no-one would agree, because they would lose their jobs; after all being gay meant they were defined as mentally disturbed.
+Gittings and Kameny realized they needed a gay psychiatrist to speak, but no one would agree, because they would lose their jobs; after all, being gay meant they were defined as mentally disturbed.

 Malcolm Lazin, executive director of Equality Forum, which among other activities oversees the annual LGBT History Month and who is executive producer of the play, said Kameny knew that fighting for LGBT rights would be revolutionized “if society didn’t see us as loony tunes.
 Homosexuality as a mental illness was used as an underpinning to a lot of homophobic local state and federal statutes and regulations, and ‘cures’ which now look barbarian.”

-The Boys In The Band, Mart Crowley’s 1968 landmark play now remounted in an all-gay star revival on Broadway, “totally makes the point about how that generation of gays had internalized societal homophobia,” said Lazin.
+The Boys in the Band, Mart Crowley’s 1968 landmark play now remounted in an all-gay star revival on Broadway, “totally makes the point about how that generation of gays had internalized societal homophobia,” said Lazin.

 Through her Philly LGBT networks, Gittings found Fryer, then on the medical faculty at Temple University.